Menu

 Labels - How important are they !?

+Labels improve clarity, reduce errors, and help users understand actions without guessing.
+They support screen-readers, assist accessibility needs, and ensure icons and controls are immediately understandable.
+I evaluated where labels were missing or unclear and how that affected player comprehension.
+I created a consistent labeling system for core actions, icons, and navigation elements to improve learnability, reduce mis-taps, and support accessibility.
 I learned that incorporating labels is an essential aspect of accessible design, regardless of the user’s abilities or disabilities.
 Labels contribute to a more inclusive and user-friendly experience, making it easier for everyone to access and engage with digital interfaces and information.

-Complexity
+Complexity Challenges Impact

-Visual Aesthetic & Accessibility
+Visual & Accessibility Enhancements

 observation